rmscode/binary-garden/docs/software/microsoft-office/outlook/outlook.md

     - Related incident [here](2024.md##07152024-0810).
 - The Global Address List (GAL) is not updating in Outlook.

+!!! note "4/22/25"

+    When Matthew used this method to resolve the GAL issue for a few users, he was not prompted for credentials after restarting Outlook.
+Not sure why that was, but Outlook continued to work without issues.

 1. Open **Control Panel** > **User Accounts** > **Credential Manager**
 2. Look for and remove the **MicrosoftOffice16_Data** entry under **Windows Credentials**.
 3. Restart Outlook and enter your credentials when prompted.

-!!! note "4/22/25"

-    When Matthew used this method to resolve the GAL issue for a few users, he was not prompted for credentials after restarting Outlook.

 ## Outlook Mobile App